 Niacin reduces the risk of heart disease and lowers harmful cholesterol while raising good cholesterol.
 Niacin may also reduce the incidence of asthma-induced wheezing, and may be helpful in treating or preventing atherosclerosis, second heart attacks, Alzheimer’s disease, and osteoarthritis.

 Vitamin B3 is one of the eight B-complex water-soluble vitamins.
-Niacin has a wide range of uses in the body, helping functions in the digestive system, skin and nervous system.
+Niacin has a wide range of uses in the body as a food additive, helping functions in the digestive system, skin, and nervous system.